8 Powerful Reasons to Prioritize Online Reviews

 Not convinced?
 Consider this: online reviews are now enmeshed within the consumers decision making process.
 Over half of consumers will only use a business if it has online reviews and a minimum of four stars awarded on those reviews.
 Fail to make reviews a priority and right away, you’ve alienated yourself from half of the overall customer base.

-What’s more, almost 7 in 10 consumers are more likely to use a local business if they see positive reviews.
+What’s more, positive online reviews make almost 7 in 10 consumers more likely to use a local business.
 If you’re not making online reviews a priority and a rival is, you’re automatically less likely to win that business.